Magna Carta: 1215 exemplifications

 After December 1941, the copy was stored in Fort Knox, Kentucky, for safety, before being put on display again in 1944 and returned to Lincoln Cathedral in early 1946.
 It was put on display in 1976 in the cathedral's medieval library.
 It was displayed in San Francisco, and was taken out of display for a time to undergo conservation in preparation for another visit to the United States, where it was exhibited in 2007 at the Contemporary Art Center of Virginia and the National Constitution Center in Philadelphia.
 In 2009 it returned to New York to be displayed at the Fraunces Tavern Museum.
 It is currently on permanent loan to the David P. J. Ross Vault at Lincoln Castle, along with an original copy of the 1217 Charter of the Forest.

 The fourth copy, held by Salisbury Cathedral, was first given in 1215 to its predecessor, Old Sarum Cathedral.
 Rediscovered by the cathedral in 1812, it has remained in Salisbury throughout its history, except when being taken off-site for restoration work.
 It is possibly the best preserved of the four, although small pin holes can be seen in the parchment from where it was once pinned up.
 The handwriting on this version is different from that of the other three, suggesting that it was not written by a royal scribe but rather by a member of the cathedral staff, who then had it exemplified by the royal court.

 In 2009, UNESCO added these four surviving exemplars to the Memory of the World international register, recognising them as documentary heritage of global importance.

+In 2016, a copy of the Magna Carta was encoded onto an ultra-durable glass storage medium developed by SPhotonix, and transferred to the Memory of Mankind as part of a long-term archival initiative intended to preserve foundational texts for extremely long time (billions of years).